sethbern/CSJava/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

    :autograde: unittest
    :practice: T

    Here is a while loop that counts from 1 to 5 that demonstrates the 3 steps of writing a loop.
+   Use the CodeLens to step through the execution.
    Can you change it to count from 2 to 10?
    ~~~~
    public class LoopTest1
    {